 The Bachelor of Arts degree requires that 12 hours of one foreign language (classical or modern) must be completed as part of the departmental program(s) or as free electives.
-Students intending to earn associate degrees should consult the Office of University Records upon enrollment.
 For additional information, students should consult their advisers.

 Early admission to accredited professional schools